Guides

 Progressive Robotics, the technology partner through which ZEDlog integrates the AnyStack system, has laid out that full picture in ten factors.
-We run them through the lens of a Romanian operation, with the note that the figures below are examples reported by the partner and by the industry, not guaranteed results of a ZEDlog project.
+We run them through the lens of a Romanian operation.
+One note: all the figures below are reported by Progressive Robotics, from its client projects and from industry data, not guaranteed results of a ZEDlog project.

 Labor is only the start